GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] Your `HTML` and `CSS` should follow this [style guide](https://google.github.io/styleguide/htmlcssguide.xml)
 - [ ] The calculator should be positioned in the center of the page.
 Both vertically and horizontally
 - [ ] If the window is too small for the calculator the page should scroll
-- [ ] Each button should have a CSS transition to slightly change the background color on hover over 500ms
+- [ ] Each button should have a CSS transition to slightly change the background color on hover over 100ms
-- [ ] Each button should have a CSS transition to slightly change the background color on click over 500ms
+- [ ] Each button should have a CSS transition to slightly change the background color on click over 100ms
+- [ ] All class names re: the calculator should be namespaced under `.calculator-…`